AndrewDzzz/YAA-CAPTCHA/README.md

 We know human users might use AI to pass too; either way, they are using AI.

-The system is for research on AI access behavior and automated interaction verification.

 ---

 ## Project goal